Exhibition Past

 PM Young Scholars Research Forum

-2:00-3:00 (Three current PhD students present short papers (15-20 mins each) based on their research).
+2:00-3:00 Three current PhD students present short papers (15-20 minutes each) based on their research

-Paper 1: Sarah Coviello (PhD Candidate, Warburg Institute)- The Art Market in the Gilded Age between London and Paris: Kenneth Clark as an Art Adviser to Calouste Gulbenkian
+Paper 1: Sarah Coviello (PhD Candidate, Warburg Institute), The Art Market in the Gilded Age between London and Paris: Kenneth Clark as an Art Adviser to Calouste Gulbenkian

-Paper 2: Susana Garcia (PhD candidate, Pantheon-Sorbonne) -Collecting art from the Ancient Americas.
+Paper 2: Susana Garcia (PhD candidate, Pantheon-Sorbonne), Collecting art from the Ancient Americas.
 Dealers and collectors between Paris, London and the United States at the turn of the 20th century

-Paper 3: Flaminia Ferito, (PhD Candidate, PhD Student in Analysis and Management of Cultural Heritage, IMT – School for Advanced Studies Lucca)- The dispersal of cultural property from the suppressed monasteries and convents in and near Rome: the case of the ciborium from the Church of Santo Stefano, Rome and its acquisition by the Metropolitan Museum, New York in 1909.
+Paper 3: Flaminia Ferito, (PhD Candidate, PhD Student in Analysis and Management of Cultural Heritage, IMT – School for Advanced Studies Lucca), The dispersal of cultural property from the suppressed monasteries and convents in and near Rome: the case of the ciborium from the Church of Santo Stefano, Rome and its acquisition by the Metropolitan Museum, New York in 1909

 The Later Gilded Age and Beyond